 With so many amazing hiking opportunities in and around St. John’s, it can be difficult to know where to start!
-Pack your hiking boots, and maybe a hat, and get ready for some epic views along this list of top trails to hit in and around St. John’s this weekend!
+Pack your hiking boots, and maybe a hat, and get ready for some epic views along this list of top trails to hit this weekend.

 Photo by: @lauraajcarter

 Located just half an hour outside of St. John’s, Butter Pot Provincial Park is a great spot for a family stroll.
 The beach may be the main attraction, but the trail system throughout is also incredible.
 The park covers an area of 2833 hectares of varied terrain including forests, bogs, heaths, and ponds that can lead you to a remarkable scenic view-point, also know as the “Butter Pot”.

 Photo by @newfoundexplorer

 Did you know that Pippy Park is one of Canada’s largest urban parks?
 It’s actually three times the size of Vancouver’s famous Stanley Park—meaning that there are a lot of trails to discover!
 A local favourite is Three Pond Barrens.
 Upon entering, off the very end of Allandale Road, you will see a trail guide posted to explore but some of the best trails are off the beaten path, like this hidden gem that will also take you to a great swimming hole.

 Photo by @susiedawl